11 of the Best Byron Bay Winter Activities

 Belongil Beach is perfect for a quiet walk or a picnic since it will have significantly fewer crowds in the winter season.
 The Fisherman’s Lookout in The Pass offers a panoramic view of Byron Bay beaches, along with a nice lunch surrounded by the rainforest on the deck at The Pass Café.

 No matter the weather, you can always hang out on the beach of your choice in Byron Bay.
 Bring your camera, a picnic basket, and your bathing suit, too, if you’re feeling brave enough for a dip in the ocean.

 Come stay at Broken Head Holiday Park this winter

 Try out any or all of these winter Byron Bay activities while staying at Broken Head Holiday Park.
 Our accommodation provides the perfect base for you while on holiday—good prices, a variety of places to sleep and excellent facilities.
 Plus, by saving money on your stay, you’ll be able to participate in more of these awesome Byron Bay activities.
-So don’t delay and book today!
+We look forward to seeing you soon!